ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 Transfer/sec:      8.91MB
 ```

-## Youtube-dl
+## youtube-dl

 [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html) allows you to download videos from YouTube and [many](https://ytdl-org.github.io/youtube-dl/supportedsites.html) other sites.

 It has multiple options, supports playlists, can extract audio, download subtitles.

 A typical scenario for me is to download videos when we plan a long trip where we might have no Internet connection and to put them on iPad via iTunes.
-This works great as I don't really watch movies on a plane but Youtube has plenty of screencasts and educational materials.
+This works great as I don't really watch movies on a plane but YouTube has plenty of screencasts and educational materials.

-Another case is when I go for a run and want to listen to a Youtube video.
+Another case is when I go for a run and want to listen to a YouTube video.
 It turns out the visual part doesn't play a huge role and you can simply listen to many videos.

-youtube-dl can work with Youtube urls but I find it easier to supply it with video ids.
+youtube-dl can work with YouTube urls but I find it easier to supply it with video ids.
 This is the part that goes after ?v=.
 For example: _grnQ46lNDAc_ in the following video:
 https://www.youtube.com/watch?v=grnQ46lNDAc

 Some commands:

-Download a Youtube video in the mp4 format:
+Download a video in the mp4 format:
 ```bash
 youtube-dl grnQ46lNDAc
 ```

-Download video, extract audio and save in the mp3 format:
+Download a video, extract audio and save it in the mp3 format:
 ```bash
 youtube-dl -extract-audio \
     --audio-format mp3 UtF6Jej8yb4
 ```

-Download video, extract audio and save in the mp3 format with meta data:
+Download a video, extract audio and save it in the mp3 format with meta data:
 ```bash
 youtube-dl --extract-audio \
     --audio-format mp3 \